 Your Auto Insurance Score is used by the 15 largest auto insurers to measure insurability and price your rates.

-The Bottom Line: Remember that these four scores will differ from one another because they weigh the data in your credit report differently.
+Remember that these scores will differ from one another because they weigh the data in your credit report differently.
 Therefore, it's important to pay attention to and track the factors influencing your score, rather than just the three-digit number.
-Working on improving the individual factors should result improved credit health across the board.
-Credit Karma provides these four credit scores free of charge, so come back to update and check your progress as often as you like.
+Working on improving the individual factors could result in improved credit health across the board.
+Credit Karma provides these scores free of charge, so come back to check your progress.